-Quality Acceptance: What is the AQL?
+Quality Control: What is AQL?

 Because ideas about quality vary between people, buyers need a standardized way to judge the quality of their goods.
 This is where the AQL comes into play.